f5devcentral/access-labs/class1/module1/lab02.rst

    |image003|

 #.
-Hover over tile **Access Logs Overview**.
+Hover over tile **Visual Policy Editor(VPE) Overview**.
 A start and stop icon should appear within the tile.
 Click the **Play** Button to start the automation to build the environment

    |image004|